ku4eto/zabbix-template-lenovo-snmp-xcc/README.md

 ## Known issues:
 - Network card discovery -> Item Prototype for `Network Adapter Link speed` is outputting 0Gbps.
 Needs to be debugged and fixed.
-- Network card discovery -> no trigger prototypes for `Link status` and `Link speed` changes.
-Needs to have triggers added.
 - Network card discovery -> Item prototype for `Network Adapter: {#NETNAME}` uses `adapterstatus` key.
 Needs to be thought out what we may need here.
-- Network card discovery -> Item prototype for `Network Adapter Max Speed: {#NETNAME}` has `Trends` for 30d.
-Seems useless, since maximum port speed should not change.
-- Network card discovery -> Item prototypes `Network Adapter: {#NETNAME}, Network Adapter Link speed: {#NETNAME},Network Adapter Link status: {#NETNAME}` have no `Trends`.
-Needs to be 30d.

 ---